JavaScript coding guidelines

 curr_lbl.style.background = curr_lbl.style.color = background;

-• A complex statement assigned to a variable must be wrapped in parenthesis.
+• Wrap complex statements assigned to a variable in parentheses.

 Conditional statements